Country or Region | |

 |

 ![]() Methods allowedVacuum aspirationYes (>14 WEEKS) Dilatation and evacuationYes (>14 WEEKS) Combination mifepristone-misoprostolYes (12 WEEKS) Misoprostol onlyYes (10 WEEKS) Other (where provided)Foeticide is referred to as the method applicable for abortions after 20 weeks of gestation.
 While not setting out an upper limit as such, the Guidelines and Standards refer to 'abortion' as 'the expulsion of the egg before the 28th weeks of amenorrhea.'
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Vacuum aspiration is the recommended technique of surgical abortion for pregnancies of up to 12 to 14 weeks of gestation.
-The procedure should not be routinely completed by dilatation and sharp curettage (D&C).
-Safe Abortion Guidelines, Executive Summary, Box 1- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Vacuum aspiration is recommended for surgical abortions at or under 14 weeks to be provided by traditional and complementary medicine professionals, nurses, midwives, associate/advanced associate clinicians, generalist medical practitioners and specialist medical practitioners.

 |

 Country recognized approval (mifepristone / mife-misoprostol)Yes 09-Benin-Mifepack-Registration-2017pdf#page=1 Pharmacy selling or distributionNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The combination of mifepristone and misoprostol for medical abortion is included on the WHO model list of essential medicines.
-Safe Abortion Guidelines, § 2.2.5
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Mifepristone and misoprostol should be listed in relevant national EMLs (NEMLs) or their equivalent and should be included in the relevant clinical care/service delivery guidelines.

 |

 Country recognized approval (misoprostol)Yes, for gynaecological indications Related documents:Misoprostol allowed to be sold or distributed by pharmacies or drug storesNot specifiedWhen there is no explicit reference to an issue covered in the questionnaire in the relevant document(s), this is noted and no interpretation was made.
 Must be dispensed by a healthcare facility and a prescription is required.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The combination of mifepristone and misoprostol for medical abortion is included on the WHO model list of essential medicines.
-Safe Abortion Guidelines, § 2.2.5
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Mifepristone and misoprostol should be listed in relevant national EMLs (NEMLs) or their equivalent and should be included in the relevant clinical care/service delivery guidelines.

 |

 Where can abortion services be providedPrimary health-care centresNo Secondary (district-level) health-care facilitiesYes Specialized abortion care public facilitiesNot specified Private health-care centres or clinicsYes Provision of abortion and post abortion care services is permitted for private health centres which are accredited.
-NGO health-care centres or clinicsNot specified WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion services should be available at primary-care level, with referral systems in place for all required higher-level care.
-Safe Abortion Guidelines, Executive Summary, Box 6- Recommendation.
+NGO health-care centres or clinicsNot specified WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Where it is lawful, abortion must be accessible in practice.
+This requires both ensuring that health-care facilities, commodities and services are accessible (including sufficient providers), and that law and policy on abortion is formulated, interpreted and applied in a way that is compatible with human rights.
+Abortion Care Guideline § 1.3.1.

 |